 - We are for the abolition of all punitive and predatory institutions including policing, prisons, the military, deportation, detention, borders, surveillance, and debt.
 We support attempts to address root causes of societal problems, meet the peoples’ needs, and develop community-based institutions to prevent and respond to harm in caring and life-affirming ways.

 - All forms of domination must be opposed simultaneously.
-We recognize that systems of oppression based on race, ethnicity, gender, sexuality, ability, body type, class, nationality, immigration status, political ideology, faith and other characteristics affect us unevenly, that fights against all forms of oppression are interconnected and are therefore everyone’s fights, and that we must dismantle them together in coalition led by those most directly targeted by capitalism and colonialism.
+We recognize that systems of oppression based on race, ethnicity, gender, sexuality, ability, age, body type, class, nationality, immigration status, political ideology, faith and other characteristics affect us unevenly, that fights against all forms of oppression are interconnected and are therefore everyone’s fights, and that we must dismantle them together in coalition led by those most directly targeted by capitalism and colonialism.

 - The future is not a foregone conclusion.
 Change is full of contradictions and opportunities for transformation.
 We observe how the world is continually made and remade and believe that our concrete collective actions towards freedom in the present can play a meaningful part in shaping what comes next.